The Sky’s the Limit 2016 Hiking Challenge #8

 July 3, 2016

-Please note that a commenter states that this section of the state park trail has been cleaned up and is much nicer than the apocalyptic wasteland described below.
+This section, notably the southernmost bit and parking area, has been cleaned up and is much nicer than the apocalyptic wasteland described below.

 Of all the Sky’s the Limit Challenge hikes we’ve done, and peeking ahead to those still to do, I can say this with confidence: This is the lamest one.
 Sure, last year there were a couple drive-ups, which one could argue are lamer, but really… when you have two little kids they don’t complain about drive ups.

 They do complain about “boring” flat hikes along stagnant old canals that they don’t attach any historical significance to though.
 I can’t say I blame them.

 Even I found it tough to pretend we’d see something cool “up the trail” because, really, there was nothing different “up there” than there was “right here.”

 Windsor Locks Canal State Park is closed for a good chunk of the year due to nesting bald eagles.
 The standard closure is mid-November through March, but this year the DEEP kept the southern mile of the park closed through early July.
 I had figured the walk to the challenge point was a tad shorter from the southern end, so I waited it out.

 Connecticut’s Department of Energy and Environmental Protection (DEEP) today announced that the southern end of the popular Windsor Locks Canal State Park Trail will be closed through June 2016 to protect a pair of nesting bald eagles.